 After seeing this room, we did not have high hopes for where we would be staying.
 Thankfully, our actual rooms were much nicer than this one.

 A quick nap and then it was off to our first destination: the City Wall.
-Xi'an is an ancient city and is entirely surrounded by a brick wall about 12 meters high.
-We walked along the wall for a while and then checked out some of the exhibits in the interior of the wall.
+Xi'an is a

 We quickly learned that Americans are surprisingly few and far between in Xi'an, and, thus, we were approached many times throughout the day by Chinese tourists wanting to pose for pictures with us.